North Carolina GOP leaders reach spending deal to clear private school voucher waitlist

 Lawmakers had failed to agree on a budget adjustment deal that included voucher funding before the legislative session ended in June.

-The new proposal could enable waitlisted families to get retroactively reimbursed for spending on private schooling this fall, and lays out more spending to match demand through the early 2030s.
+The new proposal could enable waitlisted families to get retroactively reimbursed for spending on private schooling this fall, and it lays out more spending to match demand through the early 2030s.
 About $25 million in recurring funds will go to providing private school scholarships to children with disabilities.

 Senate leader Phil Berger and House Speaker Tim Moore issued statements describing the Opportunity Scholarship funding as an accomplishment that gives parents “a greater say in their child’s education.”